potetm/potetm.github.io/_posts/2014-01-18-responsive-design-csp.md

   </pre>
 </div>

-I'd like to take a second here to point out that, in this example, both this solution and Nolen's solution are functionally and semantically
-*identical*.

 Just like Nolen's initial examples, our rendering surface is a plain old JavaScript array.
 Just like in his example, we mutate that array in place, and those modifications are reflected on the screen.